rconfig/rconfig3-docker/README.md

 ## Usage

 The default port for the web app is 8080.
-So go ahead and login to yourhostname.domain.com:8080 with the rConfig default creds per the documentation.
+So go ahead and login to http://yourhostname.domain.com:8080/install with the rConfig default creds per the documentation for install wizard.
+When the install is complete the login url will be https://yourhostname.domain.com:8443/login.php

-_Please refer to the [Documentation](https://www.rconfig.com/docs)_
+_Please refer to the [Documentation](help.rconfig.com)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>